sixtusagbo/mirablog/README.md

 ## About Mirablog

-Mirablog is a project built with Laravel 9.0 for the course 'All through Laravel' on my [YouTube Channel](https://www.youtube.com/channel/UCNUdTruoC0GT68ewdSpXjIQ?sub_confirmation=1)
+Mirablog is a blog app built with Laravel 9.0

 ## Installation